-When you visit the State of Abrolhos, which lies 45 miles off the mid-eastern coast of Brazil, you will go to the Abrolhos Archipelago, a Marine National Park, where you can find the greatest chains of coral reefs in the South Atlantic, spreading across 9 million square yards.
+When you visit the State of Abrolhos, which lies 45 miles off the mid-eastern coast of Brazil, you will go to the Abrolhos Archipelago, a Marine National Park, where you can find the most significant chains of coral reefs in the South Atlantic, spreading across 9 million square yards.
 There is no other place in this world where you can see the spectacular type of coral reef pinnacle as in Abrolhos waters.

 RELATED ARTICLES :